What is the Cross-Beta DB ?

 Global informations:

-The Cross-Beta DB is a database focused on gathering naturally occurring-cross-beta-forming amyloids into one place.
-All data present in it have shown experimental proof of cross-beta structure formation following the later criteria.
-The main purpose of the database is to provide data for training and benchmarking of new amyloid prediction models (see Cross-Beta predictor).
-But it also includes data about experimental conditions and other information for general usage.
-All entries of the database are downloadable individually or by group.
-The benchmark set and other database versions used can be download in the "Download" section.
+The Cross-Beta DB is a database dedicated to compiling naturally occurring cross-beta-forming amyloids.
+All data included are experimentally validated for cross-beta structure formation.
+The database primarily serves as a resource for training and benchmarking new amyloid prediction models (see Cross-Beta predictor).
+The database also includes experimental conditions and additional information.
+All entries can be downloaded individually or in groups.
+The benchmark set and other database versions are available for download in the "Download" section.

-The full description of all the variables present in the database and accessible by downloading one or several entries is available Here.
+A full description of all the variables in the database, accessible by downloading one or more entries, is available Here.

 Abstract: